 Please do not panic if you’re committing a few of these mistakes.

 It isn’t possible to become an SEO guru in one day.
-But by implementing little tips every single day, you can grow to becoming one of the best.
+But by implementing little tips every single day, you can grow to become one of the best.

 The best part is, that all of these mistakes are completely avoidable!
 As long as you are focusing on creating extremely valuable content and blogging for all the right reasons, there is no way your Blog can fail.